Neighborhood Food Distributions

 Each household receives one bag of shelf stable pantry food and one bag of fresh produce, totaling nearly 40 pounds of groceries.

-If you’d like to volunteer at a Neighborhood Food Distribution, please contact Community Food Programs Coordinator Emily Hansen via e-mail at email@example.com.
-If you’d like to volunteer at our warehouse to help pack orders for distribution, contact our Volunteer Coordinator via email at firstname.lastname@example.org.
-Read more about all volunteer opportunities.
+If you’d like to volunteer at a Neighborhood Food Distribution, or if you’d like to volunteer at our warehouse to help pack orders for distribution, please take a look at our volunteer opportunities.